Flying with Your Service Dog

-Below we've compiled a list of policies for service and emotional support dogs from popular air carriers in the US for your convenience.
+Below we've compiled a list of service dog policies from popular air carriers in the US for your convenience.
 As these policies may change from time to time, we encourage you to double check with your airline before departure to avoid any last-minute surprises.

 DOT Service Animal Air Transportation Form (PDF)